-- Driveways are not to exceed the width of the garage on any lot and cannot be any narrower than the exterior dimensions of the garage. - On pie-lots, driveways may be required to narrow to less than the width of the garage to avoid excessive concrete in the front yard and provide for landscaping development. - Driveways with decorative borders of exposed aggregate, patterned concrete or pavers may be provided as an alternative to narrowing the driveway.
+- Driveways will be expected to taper and required to narrow to less than the width of the garage to avoid excessive concrete in the front yard and provide for landscaping development. - Driveways with decorative borders of exposed aggregate, patterned concrete or pavers will be encouraged and may be provided as an alternative to narrowing the driveway. - California Broom Finish will be the expected minimum standard for all housing product in this phase.
+Any upgraded finishes for driveways and walkways must be submitted for review.

-3.4 GRADING
+3.2 GRADING